 Americans enjoy watching Television – in 2017, an average US consumer spent 238 minutes daily watching TV.
-That statistic combined with the almost 50 million American adults have some degree of hearing loss means there are a lot of people who struggle when it comes to hearing their TVs.
+That statistic combined with the almost 50 million American adults have some degree of hearing loss means there are a lot of people who struggle when it comes to hearing their TVs, especially without earbuds.

 Watching TV when you suffer from hearing loss sometimes means turning the volume way up; this can sometimes be contentious, as other people in the home may be disturbed by the loud volume.
 The high volume can sometimes even disturb neighbors in their homes, and it often results in garbled sound.
 Thankfully, there are solutions to help you enjoy your TV without cranking up the volume.